nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/DEBUGGER_ASSESSMENT.md

 5. Drawing a sequence diagram for a project.
 6. Attention to detail.

+### Favorite Tools of Learners Past

+1. The [sequencediagram.org](https://sequencediagram.org/) site is a wonderful cloud-based option to build your sequence diagram.
+2. The [draw.io VS Code Extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) allows you to have a local file in your project that contains your diagram.

 ## Starter Code

 Slim Jenkins has the existing code on Github, so you need to download it from there.
 Actually, developers call this process _cloning a repository_.